SModelS/smodels/docs/manual/source/index.rst

 for the LHC in a model independent framework, which can be directly confronted with the relevant experimental constraints.
 The main SModelS ingredients are

   * the decomposition of the BSM spectrum into SMS topologies
   * a database of experimental SMS results
   * matching between the decomposition and results database, including the tools to perform various kinds of statistical inference

-as illustrated in the graphics below.
+as illustrated in the scheme below.

 .. image:: images/smodelsSchemeV3.png
-   :width: 90%
+   :width: 75%

 Contents